The Ultimate GMB Checklist 2021

 19. Showcase your opening date

 Google works well for any business, but it works wonders for new companies.

 Showcase your opening date in your profile to earn a “recently opened” badge next to your listing.
 You’ll have the tag for 90 days after you open.

 Overall, by checking off these 20 items, you can easily set up Google My Business in no time at all.

-If you liked the content, please leave a comment below.
+If you like this Google My Business Checklist, please leave a comment below.
 Thank you!